-The City's partners provided an additional 25 households with rental start-up funds last year, which are not reflected in the chart above.
+The City's HOPWA grantees served fewer households than planned because rents have increased dramatically, which reduces the number of households that can be served.
+The City's partners provided an additional 12 households with rental start-up funds last year, which are not reflected in the chart above.

-In 2022-2023, the City and its HOPWA grantees did not receive any emergency transfer requests pertaining to victims of domestic violence, dating violence, sexual assault or stalking.
+In 2023-24, the City and its HOPWA grantees did not receive any emergency transfer requests pertaining to victims of domestic violence, dating violence, sexual assault or stalking